 Taqueria Jalos – For well-made Mexican food with absolutely no frills, check out this casual restaurant in southern Ukiah.
 Order at the counter and they’ll bring it to you.
 In addition to the typical choices here (Tacos, Burritos, Enchiladas, Flautas, and Tostadas) you can find other options such as their Menudo or Birria.
 Large portions, tasty salsa.
 1130 South State Street, Ukiah (707-462-1152)

 Ukiah Farmers Market – This year-round Saturday morning market can be found at the Alex R. Thomas Jr. Park Plaza downtown and offers high-quality traditional Farmers Market fare (Fruits, Vegetables, Eggs, Herbs, Flowers, Jams, Preserves, Sauces, and baked good from local bakeries).
 You will also find one of the broadest ranges of protein you’ll find at a farmer’s market (Beef, Chicken, Pork, Duck, Quail, and even Rabbit).
-However, one of our favorite parts of the Ukiah Farmers Market is the easy access to local food artisans such as Lovers Lane Farm (Honey), Shamrock Artisan Goat Cheese (fresh and phenomenal Goat Cheese) and Roland’s Bakery (Muffins, Bagels, Bialis, Bear Claws, and Cinnamon Pear “Fritters” from this Willits-based bakery).
-Alex R. Thomas Plaza (South School Street at West Clay Street ), Ukiah
+However, one of our favorite parts of the Ukiah Farmers Market is the easy access to local food artisans such as Lovers Lane Farm (Honey) and Shamrock Artisan Goat Cheese (fresh and phenomenal Goat Cheese).
+Alex R. Thomas Plaza (South School Street at West Clay Street), Ukiah

 Other Helpful Links